adafii/ties323/server/README.md

     }
 }
 ```
+- Connecting with http will automatically redirect to https
 - Httpd was reloaded to read the new config
 - Port 443 was opened to tcp traffic
-- Browser now connects to "https://ofu.fi" and "https://www.ofu.fi" and loads ok-page
+- Browser now connects to "https://ofu.fi" and "https://www.ofu.fi" and loads the ok-page
-- Let's Encrypt certificate expires in 90 days and they recommend to renew it every 60 days.
+- Let's Encrypt certificate expires in 90 days and they recommend to renew it every 60 days
 - I might use this www-server after the assingment is ready, so I added a line to crontab (before I forget to do it):
 ```
 ~   ~   6   */2 *   acme-client -F ofu.fi && rcctl reload httpd